 Students are expected to attend school every day school is in session.
 Students are to arrive before the first class and stay until the scheduled end of their school day.
-If a student is unable to attend school, the student or parent must report that absence to the school.
+If a student is unable to attend school, the student or parent must report that absence to their student's school.

-If a student arrives late, the parent must sign the student in at the office.
+If a student arrives late, the student must sign in at the office.
 A student may only leave school early if the student's parent notifies the office or the student is an emancipated minor or 18 years old.